 You will be met for a brief city tour of Bangalore.
 Visit the Fort Kempe Gowda, which was the stronghold of Hyder Ali and Tipu Sultan and witnessed several fierce battles.
 You'll also visit Lal Bagh which has a rare collection of tropical and sub-tropical trees, plants and herbs to quench the thirst of search for scenic beauty by both layman and horticulturist.
 (This service is on a private basis.)

-In the afternoon, you will be picked up at your hotel in Bangalore and transferred to the airport in good time to board your domestic flight to Cochin.
-Upon arrival in Cochin, you will be greeted at the airport by your driver and transferred to your hotel.
+In the afternoon, you will be picked up at your hotel in 4:00PM and transferred to the airport in good time to board your domestic flight to 4:00PM.
+Upon arrival in 4:00PM, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Cochin, commonly known as Kochi, is the destination where China and India collide, blending together in a unique and mesmerizing way.
-On a casual stroll through the city, you can expect to see a centuries-old synagogue, even older mosques, Chinese fishing nets, remains of Portuguese colonization and British Raj rulers, all while enjoying the tropical weather of the Malabar Coast.
-What was once one of India's most sought after ports is now a satisfying conglomeration of cultures and faiths that is difficult to find elsewhere.
+On a casual stroll through the city, you can expect to see a centuries-old synagogues, ancient mosques, Chinese fishing nets and remains of the Portuguese colonization and British Raj rulers, all while soaking in the tropical weather of the Malabar Coast.
+What was once only a region of India's most sought after ports, is now a satisfying conglomeration of cultures and faiths that is difficult to find elsewhere.

 This morning, proceed on a city tour of Cochin.
 You'll begin your tour with a visit to the Jewish Synagogue (of 1568), which is the oldest synagogue in the commonwealth.
 Next visit the ancient Mattancherry (Dutch) Palace built by the Portuguese in 1557.
 Another stop is made at the St. Francis Church, the oldest European built church in India.